Robert Morgenthau: World War II Navy combat service

-The Lansdale survivors were picked up by the US Coast Guard manned destroyer escort USS Menges.
+The Lansdale survivors were picked up by the US Coast Guard crewed destroyer escort USS Menges.
 The third and final destroyer that Morgenthau was assigned to during World War II was the USS Harry F. Bauer.
 He attained the rank of lieutenant commander, and served as the executive officer of both the USS Lansdale and the USS Harry F. Bauer.
 Morganthau later said, "the day I arrived [for duty on Lansdale], the captain set down his rules.
 'Everyone likes to give candy to children,' he said. 'but if this ship is to survive in a war zone, one of us has to be an S.O.B.
 I've decided that's you.'
 He dismissed me, saying, 'Good morning, Mr. S.O.B.'"
 Naval records indicate heroic action during the Battle of Iwo Jima — the Bauer was attacked by thirteen kamikazes, and survived a torpedo and dive bomber attack (both failed to detonate).
 Bauer amassed a stunning record during the war.
 She was credited with destroying 17 kamikaze planes, and the ship and all the members of her crew were awarded the Presidential Unit Citation.
 For Morganthau's Navy pre-war and wartime service aboard destroyers, he was awarded the American Defense Service Medal and all three U.S. campaign medals for World War II service, the American Campaign Medal, European–African–Middle Eastern Campaign Medal and the Asiatic–Pacific Campaign Medal.
 For his combat actions on destroyers Lansdale and Bauer, Morgenthau was awarded the Bronze Star Medal with Combat "V" device twice.

 After the war, Morgenthau studied law, graduating from Yale Law School in 1948.
 He joined the New York law firm of Patterson, Belknap & Webb, becoming a partner in 1954.